 Description: As with other members of suborder Aeolidacea, this species has an anus on the right side, on a conspicuous papilla on the anterior half of the dorsum.
 The dorsum has numerous outgrowths (cerata) besides the rhinophores, usually arranged in transverse rows.
 The clavus of the rhinophores cannot be retracted into a sheath (there is no sheath).
 Hermissenda crassicornis has cerata without a sail-like ridge on the posterior side.
 None of the cerata are anterior to the rhinophores.
 The anterolateral margins of the foot are elongated into prominent "pedal tentacles".
 A mid-dorsal orange band begins just anterior to the rhinophores on the dorsum and passes back at least to the region of the first cerata.
 This band is usually bordered by a broad, opaque white or luminescent light blue band which begins on the oral tentacles and continues back to the tip of the tail.
 The distal parts of the cerata are orange, with white at the tip.
+A white band runs longitudinally from the base to near the tip of the anterior side of each ceras.
 Body to about 80 mm long, easily recognized when juvenile states due to presence of orange areas on back borderd by bright light-blue lines.
 Note in the photos below that some have smooth-appearing rhinophores while in others the rhinophores appear annulate.

 Depth Range: Low intertidal zone, subtidal to 35m